Dem Brudders

 Picture

 This model, finished in 2001, made it into Aaron Skinner's Modeling Airliners book (more about the book later).
 Decals were adapted from the Airfix 727 kit.
-I modified the crane logo a little.
+I modified the famous Lufthansa crane logo a little.
 Fortunately, rearranging the registration letters yielded a correct combination for the 737 that has a catchy ring to it, especially for the skateboarders out there who may also happen to be airliner geeks like me.
 This was an early Alclad II effort; I believe that their aluminum shade was used.
 Everything else is Testors enamel, including the logo background, which had to be masked and painted as the logo on the Airfix 727 decal was the newer circle-type.

 MPC (AIRFIX) 737-200 / UNITED